Identifiability of Deep Polynomial Neural Networks

-\begin{remark} For the single output case, the activation degree in the last layer must satisfy $r_{L-1}\ge 3$, in contrast to $r_{\ell}\ge 2$ for $\ell<L-1$. \end{remark}

-\begin{remark}[Our bounds are constructive] We note that the condition \eqref{eq:degree_bound} for identifiability is not the best possible (and can be further improved using much stronger results on generic uniqueness of decompositions, see e.g., \cite[Corollary 37]{casarotti2022non}).
-However, the bound \eqref{eq:degree_bound} is constructive, i.e., (a) we can actually verify the uniqueness of a hPNN for $\vect{w}$ (see details in \Cref{sec:krank_uniqueness_4}), and (b) we can use standard polynomial-time tensor algorithms to recover the hPNN parameters. \end{remark}
+Then the 2-layer hPNN with architecture $((d_0,d_1,d_2),r)$ is globally identifiable. \end{proposition} \begin{remark} If the above condition is satisfied for every 2-layer architecture $((\widetilde{d}_{\ell-1},d_{\ell},d_{\ell+1}),r_{\ell})$, $\ell=1,\dots,L-1$, then \Cref{thm:localization_theorem} implies that the $L$-layer hPNN is identifiable for the $L$-layer architecture~$(\d,\r)$. \end{remark} \begin{remark} Note that for the single output case $d_L=1$, \Cref{eq:degree_bound} means the activation degree in the last layer must satisfy $r_{L-1}\ge 3$, in contrast to $r_{\ell}\ge 2$ for $\ell<L-1$. \end{remark} \begin{remark}[Our bounds are constructive] We note that the condition \eqref{eq:degree_bound} for identifiability is not the best possible (and can be further improved using much stronger results on generic uniqueness of decompositions, see e.g., \cite[Corollary 37]{casarotti2022non}).
+However, the bound \eqref{eq:degree_bound} is constructive, and we can use standard polynomial-time tensor algorithms to recover the parameters of the 2-layer hPNN. \end{remark}